Anastylosis: Examples

+Armenia

+One of the well-restored structures restored by the anastylosis method is the Temple of Garni.
+The entire colonnade of the temple collapsed in a devastating earthquake on June 4, 1679, the epicenter of which was located in the gorge of Garni.
+Most of the original building blocks remained scattered at the site, allowing the building to be reconstructed.
+As much as 80% of the original masonry and ornamental friezes were at the site by the late 1960s.
+Renewed interest in the 19th century led to excavations at the site in the early and mid-20th century, and its eventual reconstruction between 1969 and 1975, using the anastylosis method.

 Greece

 A primitive anastylosis was carried out in 1836 at the Acropolis in Athens, where the Temple of Athena Nike was re-erected from remaining parts.
-Starting in 1902, the Greek architect Nikolas Balanos used anastylosis in order to restore a collapsed portion of the Parthenon, restore the Erechtheion, and rebuild the Nike Temple a second time.
+Around 1905, Sir Arthur Evans famously reconstructed parts of the Minoan palace at Knossos.
+Starting in 1902, the Greek architect Nikolaos Balanos used anastylosis in order to restore a collapsed portion of the Parthenon, restore the Erechtheion, and rebuild the Nike Temple a second time.
 Iron clamps and plugs which had been used earlier had started to rust and had caused heavy damage to the original structure.
 These were removed and replaced with precious metal clamps.
 When the temple was once again rebuilt additional newly identified original fragments were added.
 Currently, anastylosis is being applied to the Parthenon.

 India

-Several monuments protected by the Archeological Survey of India have been restored, including Shekhavati havelis, Humayun's Tomb, etc.
+Several monuments protected by the Archaeological Survey of India have been restored, including havelis in Shekhavati and Humayun's Tomb.

 Indonesia

 Early in the 20th century, Dutch archaeologists carried out anastylosis of the stupa at the Buddhist temple complex at Borobudur in Java, Indonesia between 1907 and 1911.
-The Prambanan Hindu temple complex was excavated and was partially reconstructed between 1911 and 1953, also reconstructed using anastylosis method.
+The Prambanan Hindu temple complex was excavated and was partially reconstructed between 1911 and 1953, also reconstructed using the anastylosis method.
 The recent practice of anastylosis in Indonesia is the reconstruction of Kedulan temple, built in 869, the temple was buried under volcanic layers for centuries, until it was discovered in 1993.
 The restoration of the entire Kedulan Temple complex was expected to be completed by the end of 2018.